jones139/parkrunDb/README.txt

       'runstats' - calculate statistics on runs - in particular the standard deviation of run time (with outliers removed) used for the 'consistency' award.

 The output is not pretty - just lists of numbers which you have to turn into something presentable, sorry!

+for 'volstats' the output is:
+    Name,
+    Barcode No,
+    Number of Runs,
+    Number of Volunteers,
+    Total (runs+volunteers)
+    Time Running (sec)
+    Time Volunteering (sec) (Set to zero)
+    Time on Feet (Sec)